TASEmulators/BizHawk/.github/ISSUE_TEMPLATE/bug_report.md

 [//]: # "You can leave these comments here or delete them.
 Also, please remember to search for similar issues before writing anything, including in closed issues!"

 ## Summary
 [//]: # "Briefly describe what's broken.
+Include relevant details: loaded core, loaded rom's hash, open tools, running scripts...
 You can embed a screenshot if it's easier to show the bug, but if you need more than one please put them at the end."
 Games run faster than I can push buttons whenever my cat sits on the left side of my keyboard.

 ## Repro